Key legislation and terminology

 When will a substitute decision-maker be needed to make treatment and health care decisions for another person at the end of life?

 A person is presumed to have capacity to make treatment and health care decisions.
 A person will no longer have capacity if they are unable to make reasonable judgments in relation to the proposed treatment.
 Where this occurs, and the person does not have an Advance Health Directive detailing their wishes about the proposed treatment, a substitute decision-maker may need to make the health care decision on the person’s behalf.
 This situation may arise when a person nears the end of their life.

-- An Enduring Guardian appointed under an Enduring Power of Guardianship by the person when she or he still had decision-making capacity.
+- An Enduring Guardian appointed by the person under an Enduring Power of Guardianship.
 An Enduring Guardian must be over 18 years old and have full capacity.
 Further information about how to make an Enduring Power of Guardianship is available from the Office of the Public Advocate.

-- The spouse or de facto partner of the person if they are living together.
+- the person’s spouse or de facto partner if they are living together.
 ‘Spouse’ means a person’s husband or wife in a legal marriage, while ‘de facto partner’ refers to a person with whom they live in a marriage-like relationship (whether or not that person is of the same sex or a different sex).

-- The nearest relative (spouse or de facto partner, child, parent, or sibling) of the person, who maintains a close relationship with him or her.
+- the person’s nearest relative (in priority order: their spouse or de facto partner, child, parent, or sibling) who maintains a close relationship with him or her.

 Substitute decision-making by Western Australia's guardianship bodies